-With the signed TPP agreement and eliminated

-tariffs, the trade of import and export foods such as fruits and vegetables between the twelve member states of the agreement will reach new heights in the near future.
-In this, Dutchbased company Orgacure, sees an opportunity to improve food safety and reduce food wastage.

-On the way from farm to fork a lot of produce still gets wasted.
+Rotterdam, Netherlands, February 16, 2016 (Newswire.com) -With the signed TPP agreement and eliminated tariffs undoubtedly the trade of typical im- and export foods such as fruits and vegetables between the twelve member states of the agreement will reach new heights in the near future.
+However on the way from farm to fork a lot of produce still gets wasted.
 The UN assessed the global cost of food waste at \$1 trillion.
-Yet, with the benefits TPP contains it can change the situation for the better: with the potential savings on import tariffs, farmers and retailers have extra money to invest in produce safety and shelf-life, which in return pays off directly with reduced waste figures and expenses for pesticide analysis going into millions of dollars.
-On the income side it opens marketing possibilities for growers and sellers of safe and clean fruits of vegetables targeting families and the health focused consumer.
+Well, with the benefits TPP contains it can change the situation for better: With the potential savings on import tariffs farmers and retailers have extra money to invest in produce safety and shelf-life which in return pays off directly with reduced waste figures and expenses for pesticide analysis going into millions of dollars.
+On the income side it opens marketing possibilities for growers and sellers of safe and clean fruits of vegetables targeting families and the health and wellbeing focused consumer.